STEllAR-GROUP/hpx-kokkos/README.md

 your targets to `HPXKokkos::hpx_kokkos`.
 Finally, include `hpx/kokkos.hpp` in your code.

+Tests can be enabled with the CMake option `HPX_KOKKOS_ENABLE_TESTS`.

 # Requirements

 - CMake version 3.13 or newer
 - HPX version 1.5.0 or newer
-- Kokkos version 3.1.0 or newer (TODO: check which version has HPX updates)
+- Kokkos version 3.2.0 or newer
   - The build should have `Kokkos_ENABLE_HPX_ASYNC_DISPATCH=ON`

 For CUDA support HPX and Kokkos should be built with CUDA support.
 See their respective documentation for enabling CUDA support.
+CUDA support requires `Kokkos_ENABLE_CUDA_LAMBDA=ON`.
 The library can be used with other Kokkos execution spaces, but only the HPX and CUDA backends are currently asynchronous.
 HIP support is planned.

 # API

 The only supported header is `hpx/kokkos.hpp`.
 All other headers may change without notice.

-The following follow the same API as the corresponding Kokkos functions.
+The following functions follow the same API as the corresponding Kokkos functions.
 All execution spaces except HPX and CUDA are currently blocking and only return ready futures.

 ```
 namespace hpx { namespace kokkos {